 However, I have been working on this for the last few days.
 I had previously mentioned doing pieces specifically for limited screen-print runs, and this is just a little test to get things jump started.
 Five colors at 16” X 25”.
 And now no matter how hard I try not to, I can’t look at this and not see April O’Neil.

-thoughtograph asked: Can we email you at your ghostco email regarding purchasing originals?
+thoughtograph said: Can we email you at your ghostco email regarding purchasing originals?

 Absolutely.
 Please feel free to email me at firstname.lastname@example.org for any inquires about prints or originals.